dasmuli/Scrub2/README.md

 I actually used Scrub 1 until know and I like it, but the constant connection that is required by the websocket is problematic.
-In addition, the auto-addition of points in conjunction with some heavy animation was difficult to use (read: brutal on cpu).
+In addition, the auto-addition of points in conjunction with some heavy animation was difficult to use (read: brutal on the CPU).
 Thus, animation in Scrub2 is turned off by default.

 I still like the synchronous actions from webssocket commands, but it is really not